vippsas/vipps-developers/settlements/README.md

 and specify email addresses that Vipps will send settlement reports to.
 Reports are available in xlsx, xml.zip and csv format.

-Reports with personal details of the customers can not be sent by email, see [GDPR](#gdpr).
+Reports with personal details of the customers cannot be sent by email, see [GDPR](#gdpr).

 ### SFTP